There Is Almost No Evidence That Candida (Yeast) Is Related to Acne

 Candida Infections in People with Acne Who Take Antibiotics

-As previously stated, the growth of Candida in the body is kept at bay by “good” bacteria that lives in the same places as Candida and competes with it for space and food.
+As previously stated, the growth of Candida in the body is kept at bay by “good” bacteria that live in the same places as Candida and compete with it for space and food.
 When a person takes antibiotics, these antibiotics target bacteria, but do not harm Candida because it is a fungus.
-Therefore, the antibiotics kill much bacteria, including the good bacteria, which leaves Candida with more space and food.1,5 This is how long-term antibiotic treatments can result in a Candida infection as a complication.
+Therefore, the antibiotics kill a lot of bacteria, including the good bacteria, which leaves Candida with more space and food.3,7 This is how long-term antibiotic treatments can result in a Candida infection as a complication.
 However, it is important to note that these infections do not resemble acne and generally do not occur on the face.

 The Bottom Line